One of the biggest topics in positive psychology is character strengths.

 2. Strength Regulation

-On the theme of over- and under-using your strengths, this exercise can also help you identify potential issues and practice wise application of your strengths.
+On the theme of over- and under-using your strengths, the Strength Regulation exercise can also help you identify potential issues and practice wise application of your strengths.

-Use the Strength Regulation tool in the Positive Psychology Toolkit or some blank pages in a notebook to work through these steps:
+Use blank pages in a notebook to work through these steps: